 Visit markbarnsmusic.com to sample/purchase or visit his Amazon.com page.
 Photos are courtesy Mark Barnes Music.
 Visit carolconnors.com to read about the amazing career of Carol Connors, who herself will be the recipient of a Lifetime Achievement Award in Composition this November at the Los Angeles Music Awards.
 Congradulations Carol Connors!

-New Age Music and popular, mainstream music is becoming even more diverse these days.
-Many artists within the New Age genre often have additional musical influences including Popular, Progressive, Rock, Adult Alternative, Soul, Folk, Jazz and the likes.
+New Age Music and popular, mainstream music by celebrity artists is becoming even more diverse these days.
+Many artists within the New Age genre often have additional musical influences including Popular, Progressive, Rock, Adult Alternative, Soul, Folk, Jazz and other subcategories.
 Likewise, many of yesterday and today’s top artists who produce popular hit music have ventured into song melodies considered far from the swift currents of mainstream music.

 Tasmin Archer is a popular artist from the UK who became an international sensation back in 1992 with the release of her very first album entitled Great Expectations.
 Being one of my favorite artists for many years after hearing her first release, I can tell you her other albums like ON, Bloom & Shipbuilding are a variety of songs that can be viewed as popular or mainstream music, but ascertaining one specific music influence in her music becomes much more challenging.
 She is indeed adventurous!

 Tasmin Archer’s smash hit song Sleeping Satellite from Great Expectations led to international recognition, reaching number one top album in the United Kingdom and Ireland, in addition to reaching international chart success in many countries.

 The wonderful Great Expectations album with 11 songs reached number 8 in UK Albums Chart and attained gold disc status at years end.
 Tasmin was later bestowed another honor when she won an excellence in music BRIT award for the Best British Breakthrough Act.